ISO 19011:2018, Guidelines for auditing management systems, published July 2018

 - expansion of the guidance on conducting an audit, particularly the section on audit planning;

-- expansion of the generic competence requirements for auditors;
+- expansion of the generic auditor competency requirements

 - adjustment of terminology to reflect the process and not the object;

-- removal of the annex containing competence requirements for auditing specific management system disciplines (for many years now the final arbiter of auditor competence has been the certification body, see ISO 17021);
+- removal of the annex containing auditor competency requirements for specific management system disciplines (for many years now the final arbiter of auditor competence has been the certification body, see ISO 17021);

 - expansion of guidance on auditing concepts such as context of the organization, leadership and commitment, virtual audits, compliance and supply chain.